ethancjackson/CS2212B-2017/docs/EXAM.md

 - Functional Testing

 Last year's exam can be found [here](/CS2212B-2017/resources/Past Exam - 2016.pdf).
 Please note that this is for your reference only and that this year's exam covers some different topics.

+This year's exam is 17 pages, consists of 20 multiple choice questions and 8 multi-part problems, and contains no extra reference material.